6 Ways to Monetize A Blog and Make Money Online in 2021

 There are 600 million blogs in the world, according to Growth Badger, and many of these blogs are monetized, providing passive income or lead generation.
-If you’ve invested time and money into setting up a blog, writing content, and putting it all together, it only makes sense to get paid for your efforts.
+If you’ve invested time and money into setting up a website, writing blog content, and putting it all together, it only makes sense to get paid for your efforts.

 Luckily, making money through blogging has never been more accessible.
 Thousands of people have gone from blogging as a hobby to earning a six-figure per month income.
 But you’re probably wondering, is it possible to monetize a blog from day one?

 A significant percentage of blogs don’t generate revenue.
 One survey, published by Blog Tyrant, asked 350 bloggers how much they are making a year from their blogs.
 Almost 70% of all respondents surveyed reported zero earnings.

 Growth Badger, a content marketing experimental blog run by growth expert Kyle Byers, covers step by step how he began making money off his blog.
 The reality is, he wasn’t able to monetize his blog until about a year after he grew a subscriber list and saw higher rankings in Google.

 List building is an essential part of monetizing any blog.
 Once you build a list, you’re able to create deeper ties with readers and upsell them on products and services.

 All it takes is time and effort to implement the right monetization and marketing strategies to start making money from your blog.
 Here are six practical and actionable ways you can monetize your blog in 2021.

 6 ways to monetize your blog

 - Google AdSense ads